usaid-cs/yesterday-i-learned/random.md

 1. Presto GO bus passengers need to tap on their way out.
 1. A [euchrist](https://en.wikipedia.org/wiki/Eucharist) is just a communion.
 1. Flirting with a waitress is acceptable in some countries, if the waitress likes to be flirted by you.
 1. [Libation](https://en.wikipedia.org/wiki/Libation) is when you offer a liquid to a god.
-The Eqyptians had huge milk bowls for that.
+The Egyptians had huge milk bowls for that.
 1. Espresso is a pressure-derived coffee that can contain a blend of beans.
 Filter coffee is a gravity-derived coffee that can only contain one kind of bean.
 [Diluted to the same volume, filter coffee is better than americano](https://coffeeinfo.wordpress.com/americano-or-filter-coffee/).
 1. Baked beans are stewed.
 Apparently [they go on toast](https://en.wikipedia.org/wiki/Full_breakfast#England).
 1. In Auschwitz there's [a camp called Canada](http://remember.org/jacobs/smallspoons), the land of plenty, where the dead's possessions (including gold teeth) are collected and recycled.
 1. The queen has [her own flag of Canada](https://en.wikipedia.org/wiki/Royal_standards_of_Canada).
 Flying it somewhere means the queen is there.
-1. The back of the [1p coin](https://en.wikipedia.org/wiki/Coins_of_the_pound_sterling) says penny, not pence.
+1. The back of the [1p coin](https://en.wikipedia.org/wiki/Coins_of_the_pound_sterling) says penny, not pence (because pence is the plural of penny).
 When you have two of those pennies, you call it *tuppens*, and when you have three of them, [*thruppens*](https://en.wikipedia.org/wiki/Threepence_%28British_coin%29).
 1. Throughout the (first world) war only one ship was sunk by a U-boat while escorted by an aircraft (airship).
 1. Gastropubs are just pubs with better food and drinks.
 1. Annie (the one we try not to sexualise) is in The Disaster Artist.